RyanGertz/aws-bedrock-invoking-models/README.md

 If you run into issues:
 1. Check the error message carefully
-2. Ask your instructor or camp counselors
+2. Ask our camp staff
 3. Look up the specific error message online
 4. Don't hesitate to experiment - you can't break anything!